2Cellos: Career

-As a part of their world tour with Elton John, including concerts in North America, Europe and Asia, 2CELLOS performed at Madison Square Garden two days in a row, in December 2013.
+As a part of their world tour with Elton John, including concerts in North America, Europe and Asia, 2Cellos performed at Madison Square Garden two days in a row, in December 2013.
 In March 2014, they had a solo Japanese tour.

-In 2015, 2CELLOS released their third album, Celloverse, which they also co-produced.
+In 2015, 2Cellos released their third album, Celloverse, which they also co-produced.
 The album contains a diverse array of renditions including AC/DC's "Thunderstruck", Avicii's "Wake Me Up", Michael Jackson's "They Don't Care About Us", Hans Zimmerʼs "Mombasa" (from Inception), and an original work titled Celloverse, among numerous other covers.

-2CELLOS has used YouTube to reach out to their audience, posting videos of notable live performances, including Arena Zagreb (2012), Arena Pula (2013), EXIT Festival (2014), and their fifth anniversary concert at Arena di Verona (2016) in Italy.
+2Cellos has used YouTube to reach out to their audience, posting videos of notable live performances, including Arena Zagreb (2012), Arena Pula (2013), EXIT Festival (2014), and their fifth anniversary concert at Arena di Verona (2016) in Italy.
 In February 2014, the duo published their rendition of AC/DC's "Thunderstruck" to YouTube.
 The video depicts the duo playing before a Baroque audience, which soon finds out that the song is anything but classical.
 The video went viral at the beginning of March, gathering 10 million views in the first two weeks.
 As of March 2021, the video has garnered over 200 million views.

 As Šulić told The Sydney Morning Herald, "we love AC/DC as much as Bach."
 Hauser added, "both (AC/DC and Bach) are simple and convincing in what they do."

-In 2017, Šulić and Hauser released their fourth album Score, recorded with the London Symphony Orchestra which included a wide array of television and film music.
-To mark the album's release, 2CELLOS released their official YouTube video for Game of Thrones Medley, which garnered over 1 million views in two days.
+In 2017, Šulić and Hauser released their fourth album, Score, recorded with the London Symphony Orchestra, which included a wide array of television and film music.
+To mark the album's release, 2Cellos released their official YouTube video for Game of Thrones Medley, which garnered over 1 million views in two days.

-On 26 May 2018, 2CELLOS performed the UEFA Champions League Anthem ahead of the 2018 UEFA Champions League Final between Real Madrid and Liverpool.
-That same year, they released their fifth album Let There be Cello.
+On 26 May 2018, 2Cellos performed the UEFA Champions League Anthem ahead of the 2018 UEFA Champions League Final between Real Madrid and Liverpool.
+That same year, they released their fifth album, Let There be Cello.
 In November 2022, they performed at the Cairo International Film Festival.

+The Dedicated World Tour was 2Cellos' farewell tour. Šulić cited focusing on his family as a reason for formally ending his involvement with 2Cellos, while Hauser will continue on with solo work.